 So, what the story behind who discovered zero?
 Many historians and mathematicians have studied various ancient civilizations to know in-depth about the invention and propagation of Maths and mathematic formulas.
 One such discovery is the creation and transformation of this unique number.

 Back to Our Question, Who Discovered Zero?
 Let’s Find Out.

 The Truth Behind Who Discovered Zero

 The earliest known concept of zero was that of a placeholder.
-Zero was invented by many civilizations around the world independently, including the Egyptian and the Sumerian.
+Many civilizations around the world discovered zero independently, including the Egyptian and the Sumerian.
 According to Harvard professor Robert Kaplan, the first zero is documented to be used in Mesopotamia almost 5000 years ago through a pair of angled wedges.
 The later civilizations like the Babylonians, who followed the Sumerians and the Chinese.
 But even in these two civilizations, it was used as just a placeholder, aka, a way to tell ten from 100 or to signify an empty column present in case of hundreds and thousands.
 There is no way to give true credit to any civilization for the discovery of zero.

 Development in India